evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/diadasemana/README.md

 ## 🛠 Folder Structure

-The worspace contains two folders by default, where:
+The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources.
 - `lib`: the folder to maintain dependencies.